atomisthq/docs/docs/quick-starts/new-project-template.md

-# Quick Start: Create a new project based on an Atomist Project Template

 Creating new projects, especially if you're working with multiple microservices, and coordinating them across group discussion channels is a real challenge!

 Microservices means lots of projects, continually changing as you come up with the right microservices for your own domain and context.
 Creating those projects really shouldn't be a hit on productivity and so Atomist has considered this a core feature from its very start.